Visibly Recursive Automata: Equivalence with Visibly Pushdown Automata

 \subsection{VPA Equivalent to a Given VRA}

-Taking inspiration from \autoref{fig:sem-vra}, we can easily transform any VRA $\mathcal{A}$ into an equivalent VPA $\mathcal{B}$.
-We keep the same set of states; the initial and final states are those of the starting automaton of $\mathcal{A}$; the stack alphabet is equal to the set of states; we keep the same internal transitions as in $\mathcal{A}$, and the call and return transitions are defined to match the semantics of VRAs.
-Formally, the construction works as follows.
+Taking inspiration from \autoref{fig:sem-vra}, we can easily transform any VRA $\mathcal{A}$ into an equivalent VPA $\mathcal{B}$: for each procedural transition on $J\in \procAlpha$, we must add a call transition to all initial states of $\mathcal{A}^J$ and a return transition from all final states of $\mathcal{A}^J$.
+In that way, the transitions in the VPA $\mathcal{B}$ match the semantics of VRAs.

+However, doing so results in a quadratic number of call and return transitions.
+To obtain a linear number of transitions, we must ensure that the number of initial and final states of each automaton is constant.
+Since each $\mathcal{A}^J$ is an NFA, we can easily construct an equivalent NFA with one initial state and at most two final states.